Mitesh0101/MongoDB/README.md

 db.students.dropIndex("name_1")
 ```
 > [!WARNING]
-> Indexes take up memory and slow down `insert/update` calls because the database has to update the index too.
-Use them strategically on fields you query constantly!
+> We need to remember that indexes consume memory and can slow down `insert/update` operations since the index must also be updated.
+We should use them strategically on frequently queried fields.

 ---

 ## 📦 11.
 Modern Collections
-You can create collections with specific rules, like **Capped Collections** (circular buffers with a fixed size).
+I also learned about creating collections with specific behaviors, such as **Capped Collections** (fixed-size circular buffers).

 ```javascript
 db.createCollection("logs", {